androiddevnotes/awesome-android-learning-resources/README.md

 - [Jetpack Compose Learning Resources](https://github.com/androiddevnotes/learn-jetpack-compose-android) - A continuously updated list of learning Jetpack Compose for Android apps.

+## Certification

+- [Associate Android Developer](https://developers.google.com/certification/associate-android-developer) - The exam is designed to test the skills of an entry-level Android developer.
+To study the certification, google offers its [study guide](https://developers.google.com/certification/associate-android-developer/study-guide), where you can read all topics and also practice your knowledge with the codelabs indicated for each competency.
+Despite being paid, you can study all topics and practice on all codelabs for free in the mentioned study guide.

 ## Books

 ### Android focused